carbon-language/carbon-lang/llvm/docs/CMake.rst

   tests.

 **LLVM_APPEND_VC_REV**:BOOL
-  Append version control revision info (svn revision number or git revision id) to LLVM version string (stored in the PACKAGE_VERSION macro).
+  Append version control revision info (svn revision number or Git revision id) to LLVM version string (stored in the PACKAGE_VERSION macro).
 For this to work cmake must be invoked before the build.
 Defaults to OFF.